MengeCrowdSim/Menge/doc/mengeDetails/impl_pedModel.md

 @section sec_register Registering the Pedestrian Model

-Pedestrian models are registered with Menge via the templated class SimulatorDBEntry.
+Pedestrian models are registered with %Menge via the templated class SimulatorDBEntry.
 It is templated on both the simulator and the agent classes.
 The simulator database entry performs several tasks:
 - It provides the command-line parameter which should be used to invoke this model (SimulatorDBEntry::commandLineName).
-This name must be unique from all other models available to Menge -- if it is not unique, an error message wil be generated.
+This name must be unique from all other models available to %Menge -- if it is not unique, an error message wil be generated.
 - It provides a short description of the model (SimulatorDBEntry::briefDescription) -- displayed in response to the -l command-line argument -- and a detailed description of the model (SimulatorDBEntry::longDescription) -- displayed in response to the -L command-line argument.
 - It provides a name to be displayed in the title bar of the interactive viewer (SimulatorDBEntry::viewerName).
 - It instantiates a custom agent context (see @ref sec_pedVis) if one exists, or a basic agent context by default (SimulatorDBEntry::getAgentContext).